Unofficially Yours: Box office

 According to ABS-CBN News, the film opened with an P18.5 million gross nationwide.
 The film grossed P71.5 million at 140 screens on its first weekend of release beating out Ghost Rider: Spirit of Vengeance in the Philippine Box Office.

 On its second week, the film dropped 58.3% and grossed 29.8 million, bringing it a total of 113.5 million gross in two weeks.
 The film's gross income reached 144 million in the third week of showing.
 After a month, it had grossed P157.25 million at the box office.

 ÜnOfficially Yours is currently the sixth highest grossing Filipino film of all time.

 Release

 Home media

 The uncut version of ÜnOfficially Yours was released in original DVDs and VCDs on April 4, 2012.

 International release

-ÜnOfficially Yours had an international premiere night on February 24, 2012 in Los Angeles, CA in Alex Theatre.
+ÜnOfficially Yours had an international premiere night on February 24, 2012, in Los Angeles, CA in Alex Theatre.
 It will also be released in several key cities in the United States such as San Diego, CA, San Francisco, CA, Sacramento, CA, Dallas, TX, Houston, TX, Norfolk, VA, Aiea, HI, Park Ridge, IL, Las Vegas, NV, Bergenfield, NJ, and Seattle, WA.

+It was distributed by Universal Pictures, Relativity Media and Gold Circle Films released from May 20, 2012, In United States.

 Television premiere

-The film had its television premiere on December 16, 2012 in the cable channel Cinema One.
+The film had its television premiere on December 16, 2012, in the cable channel Cinema One.